powerline/powerline/CONTRIBUTING.rst

   already exist.

   * Clearly describe the issue.
-  * If the issue is a bug: Make sure you include steps to reproduce, and include the earliest revision that you know has the issue.
+  * If the issue is a bug: make sure you include steps to reproduce, and include the earliest revision that you know has the issue.

 * Fork the repository on GitHub.